bluerocktel/sellsy-client/README.md

 public function destroy(int $id): self;
 ```

 When querying the API, you get back an API object containing a response.
 If something goes wrong, a `RequestException` will be thrown.
-Most of the time, you only need to get the response entity sent back from the API : `$client->entity()`.
-But you can also make use of other available methods :
+Most of the time, you only need to get the response entity sent back from the API.
+However, you can also make use of other available methods :

 ```php
 use Hydrat\Sellsy\Api\ContactsApi;